cko-976/Predicting-Customer-Churn/README.md

 ## Goals
 - The goal is to train a classfication model that has an accuracy score of more than 0.73.

-The metrics use will be the accuracy score and the confusion matrix.
+The metrics used will be the accuracy score and the confusion matrix.

 We will use 5-fold Cross-Validation to evaluate which model has the best accuracy score.
 Then use the GridSearch CV to fine tune the models.